Holidays in Issing

 …to history & culture

 But not only jocks like holidays in Issing.
-Also fans of history and culture aren’t out of place.
+Also fans of history and culture are not out of place.
 Not for nothing the area, which probably was populated already during the Middle Ages, has a quite long past.
 A document written by the bishop of Brixen at that time indicates that in 1100 there was already a hamlet called Issingun.

 Among the historic sights of today’s Issing we have to mention for instance the so called source church with a small well instead of an altar, the churches of Haselried and Issing dating back to the 15th and 16th century and Schöneck Castle, which is regarded as birthplace of Oswald von Wolkenstein, a famous local, medieval poet.
 Last but not least we recommend you also a trip to the well-known distillery Bergila, which produces agreeable mountain pine oil and many other natural and herb products.